timewarrior-synchronize/timew-sync-server/README.md

 go build -o timew-server
 ```

-If you haven't already, create a folder named `authorized_keys` in the same folder, as your executable:
+If you haven't already, create a folder named `authorized_keys` in the same folder as your executable:
 ```sh
 mkdir authorized_keys
 ```